-When you make an offer on a new home and you're praying for an acceptance, a counteroffer may not make you happy because you have to negotiate.
-For many buyers, the negotiation dance is far from fun, and it can be confusing.
-Keep in mind that a counteroffer is better than a rejection since it means that the seller is willing to talk to you.
+When you make an offer on a new home and are praying for a quick deal, a counteroffer that forces you to negotiate is not fun to deal with.
+For many homebuyers, the negotiation dance is dreadful and confusing.
+But keep in mind that a counteroffer is better than a rejection since it means that the seller is willing to talk to you.
 It's easier to wade through the next steps in the homebuying process if you have a complete understanding of how a counteroffer works.

 What Is a Counteroffer?

 A counteroffer is easier to understand if you think of it in a context other than real estate.
-Imagine that you want a friend to meet you for lunch.
-You propose meeting at noon at Corner Deli.
-Your friend can say yes or no, or he or she might also suggest 1 p.m. at Mom's Cafe, replacing your offer with an alternative proposal.
+For example, imagine that you want a friend to meet you for lunch.
+You propose meeting at noon at a specific restaurant.
+Your friend can say yes or no, or he or she might also suggest 1 p.m. at a different eatery, replacing your offer with an alternative proposal.
 That is a counteroffer.
 Now, it's your turn to respond.

 Understanding Real Estate Counteroffers

-For people who do not enjoy negotiating, the idea of having to do so can cause stress.
+For people who do not enjoy negotiating, the idea of having to do so can be majorly stressful.
 Buying a home is often a negotiated deal, and it is much easier if you have an experienced agent to help you.

 It happens like this: A buyer makes an offer to buy a property, and the seller likes it well enough not to reject it but not enough to accept it.
 The seller puts a counteroffer on the table — a different proposal that replaces the buyer's offer as the one under discussion.
 The counteroffer can change any of the terms of the deal, including the price.